ZIMBABYE – The Trip

 GET AROUND

 Rent a car.
 The condition of the roads in Zimbabwe has improved considerably since the economic collapse of 2008.
 Roads between Victoria Falls and Bulawayo, Bulawayo and Masvingo (Great Zimbabwe) and Masvingo and Mutare are all in excellent condition.
 Note that almost no gas stations in Zimbabwe currently take credit cards.
-Road blocks are not common and you are usually waved through.
-The police may want to just see your drivers licence and your Temporary Import Permit (TIP).
-Police can fine you if you do not have adhesive reflectors on your car, red hazard triangles in your boot, a spare tyre, and a fire extinguisher (a good idea in such hot countries anyways!), so be sure to carry those items if you want to avoid a fine.
+Roadblocks are not common and you are usually waved through.
+The police may want to just see your driver’s licence and your Temporary Import Permit (TIP).
+Police can fine you if you do not have adhesive reflectors on your car, red hazard triangles in your boot, a spare tyre, and a fire extinguisher (a good idea in such hot countries anyway!), so be sure to carry those items if you want to avoid a fine.

 Buses.
 Public buses are common but many people hitchhike.
-In Bulawayo, the best buses are City and Bravo Tours that have offices opposite the Rainbow Hotel near 10th and Robert Mugabe Ave – must be booked in advance online, only go in the morning.
+In Bulawayo, the best buses are City and Bravo Tours which have offices opposite the Rainbow Hotel near 10th and Robert Mugabe Ave – must be booked in advance online, only go in the morning.
 Inter Africa is the most commonly used, $13 Bulawayo to Harare, leave in the morning and at night from Chicken Inn near 6th Ave and Fort Street.

 Buses from the RoadPort in Harare run to Johannesburg, Lusaka, Lilongwe, Blantyre) amongst other destinations.

 Hitchhiking is also a viable option, but tourists need to take care with whom they accept lifts from; hijackings and robberies of hitchhikers, especially within Harare, have been on the increase in the last few years.
-Be sure to bring some money along, as drivers very often expect some sort of fee to be paid up front.
+Be sure to bring some money along, as drivers very often expect some sort of fee to be paid upfront.

 EAT